processing/processing-website/docs/download.md

 1. Make sure that the release has been published on GitHub
 1. Run the script with a GitHub token: `$ GITHUB_TOKEN=SOMETOKENHERE npm run fetchReleases`
 1. Edit the [`selected.json`](/content/download/selected.json) file to include the new release tag
-1. Make a PR to the `master` branch.
+1. Make a PR to the `main` branch.